How to get Great WordPress SEO with the Yoast SEO Plugin

 - A green light indicates that you have completed a task effectively.

-- An orange light indicates that you have made good progress but you could probably do better.
+- An orange light indicates that you have made good progress but could probably do better to achieve a good SEO score.

 - A red light indicates that you have a lot of work to do or are missing something completely.

-The aim is to obtain a green light for your overall SEO status.
+The aim is to obtain a green light for your overall score.

 At this stage, we don’t even have any content on the page, except the title, so we shouldn’t expect miracles.
 But there are already two items that we can improve.